Tips for Buying a Vehicle in Montana

 Legally Selling the Vehicle

 To legally sell a vehicle, you must be the owner listed on the Certificate of Title.
-Every owner listed on the title will have to sign over the title to the buyer.
+Every owner listed on the title must sign over the title in front of a notary public.

 It is illegal for you sell a vehicle that is not licensed and registered in your name unless you have a dealer’s license.